nielssorensen/OpenEmu-wiki/Developers:-Translation-Guide-(First-Draft).md

 If you have any questions or suggestions regarding the translation process.
-Join #OpenEmu on irc.freenode.net (http://webchat.freenode.net/?channels=openemu)
+Join #OpenEmu on irc.freenode.net (http://webchat.freenode.net/?channels=openemu) and let us know.

 ###Preparation
 * Make sure no one is working on the language you want to translate ([Here](#translation-progress))